PiDroid-B/docker-compose-recursive/README.md

 - Each docker-compose.yml can be managed/unmanaged just with an empty file "OK"
 - External conf file can be used to order the Run and Stop (Stop is inverted)
 - Single command to prune all unused images/volumes/networks
+- installer/updater for docker-compose (read the help before use)

 ## Help